Ascend/pytorch/docs/en/troubleshooting/command_output.md

 ## CANN Error Codes

 Due to different scenarios, use cases, and causes of failures, the printed error code information varies.
 Therefore, in the examples, the \[%s\] variable is used to replace the actual printed logs.
 The actual logs replaced by \[%s\] are subject to the screen printout.
-For detailed information about CANN software error codes, see the [Error Code Reference](https://www.hiascend.com/document/detail/en/canncommercial/900/maintenref/troubleshooting/troubleshooting_0225.html) section in *CANN Troubleshooting*.
+For detailed information about CANN software error codes, see the [Error Codes](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/900/maintenref/troubleshooting/troubleshooting_0225.html) section in *CANN Troubleshooting*.

 For example, the representation of the E10035 error code in the manual is as follows: